davidgaag/ourqueue/README.md

     - "repeatedly define each column to auto-fill the parent element's width with children that are resized to a minimum of 300 pixels and a maximum of one equal fractional unit (1fr) of the grid width.
 A fractional unit is dynamically computed by splitting up the parent element's width into equal parts for each of the children."
 - 300px high, 1em gap between grid items

+### Startup HTML/CSS Notes
+- `class` is how you access bootstrap CSS styles
+- Not sure yet how to change colors of all bootstrap things
+  - for example, how to change primary color?
+  - `!important` is your friend in overriding bootstrap properties, but this isn't a fix-all
 # JavaScript
 - weakly typed
 - executed using interpreter at runtime, not compiled